wp-plugins/email-blaster-newsletter-signup-form/readme.txt

    (Don't have an account?
 [Open account & build form](http://emailblasteruk.co.uk/landing/wordpress))
 6. Get your 7 digit form QuickCode from email blaster.
 7. Go to the Widgets area of your WordPress admin system.
-8. Paste the QuickCode into the WordPress widget to embed your form.
+8. Paste the QuickCode into the WordPress widget to embed your newsletter signup form.

 **Need a little more help?**
 Check out the following YouTube getting started video: